Towards a dichotomy for the switch list homomorphism problem for signed graphs: Abstract

 \section{Abstract}

-We make several advances towards a structural characterisation of the signed graphs $H$ for which the list signed $H$-colouring problem is polynomial time solvable.
-We suggest a possible characterisation in the case that $H$ is irreflexive.
+We make advances towards a structural characterisation of the signed graphs $H$ for which the list switch $H$-colouring problem $\operatorname{LSwHom}(H)$ can be solved in polynomial time.
+We conjecture a characterisation in the case that the graph $H$ can be switched to a graph in which every negative edge is also positive, and prove the characterisation in the case that the signed graph is reflexive.